Quick Facts About Alpha Sigma Phi Fraternity

 Financial position reported annually on a July 1 - June 30 Fiscal Year.

 Alpha Sigma Phi Foundation

 CLVEN National House Corporation

-The Fraternity currently recognizes 128 chapters and 23 provisional chapters.
-The Fraternity recognizes active chapters, provisional chapters and interest groups in the United States, Canada and Scotland.
+The Fraternity currently recognizes 174 chapters and provisional chapters.
+The Fraternity recognizes active chapters, provisional chapters and interest groups in the United States and Canada.

 NATIONAL PHILANTHROPIC PARTNERS